andrey-zherikov/argparse/README.md

 Some time the functionality provided out of the box is not enough and it needs to be tuned.

-Parsing of a command line string values into some typed `receiver` member consists of multiple steps:
+Parsing of command-line string values into some typed `receiver` member consists of multiple steps:

-- **Pre-validation** - argument values are validated as raw strings.
+- **Pre-validation**—argument values are validated as raw strings.
-- **Parsing** - raw argument values are converted to a different type (usually the type of the receiver).
+- **Parsing**—raw argument values are converted to a different type (usually the type of the receiver).
-- **Validation** - converted value is validated.
+- **Validation**—converted value is validated.
-- **Action** - depending on a type of the `receiver`, it might be either assignment of converted value to a `receiver`, appending value if `receiver` is an array or other operation.
+- **Action**—depending on a type of the `receiver`, it might be either assignment of converted value to a `receiver`, appending value if `receiver` is an array or other operation.

-In case if argument does not expect any value then the only one step is involved:
+In case if argument does not expect any value, then the only one step is involved:

-- **Action if no value** - similar to **Action** step above but without converted value.
+- **Action if no value**—similar to **Action** step above but without converted value.

-If any of the steps fails then the command line parsing fails as well.
+If any of the steps fails, then the command-line parsing fails as well.

-Each of the step above can be customized with UDA modifiers below.
+Each of the steps above can be customized with UDA modifiers below.
 These modifiers take a function that might accept either argument value(s) or `Param` struct that has these fields (there is also an alias, `RawParam`, where the type of the `value` field is `string[]`):

 - `config`- Config object that is passed to parsing function.
-- `name` - Argument name that is specified in command line.
+- `name`—Argument name that is specified in command line.
-- `value` - Array of argument values that are provided in command line.
+- `value`—Array of argument values that are provided in command line.

 ### Pre-validation